Guide for Authors

 - A 'Further information' section may be included, listing relevant websites and databases.

-- An 'Instrument citation' section should be included, which contains a list of any apparatus used to perform the research contained within the paper.
+- An 'Instrument citation' section may be included, which contains a list of any apparatus used to perform the research contained within the paper.

 - Brief acknowledgments may be given at the end of the text body.